 Candidates and their topics

-We offer candidates an environment that is socially and practically supportive, and intellectually stimulating and challenging.
+We offer candidates an environment that is very free and open, socially and practically supportive, and intellectually stimulating and challenging.
 Young researchers are guided by seniors and peers, in part through seminars and forums in which their as yet unfinished ideas are subjected to in-depth discussion.
 This provides them with plenty of feedback and suggestions for extending their approach.
 Thus, through their research output they gradually build up a portfolio and CV that will help them in their further academic career.

 Formal requirements / How to apply